trasz/test/capv.md

 This builds upon coexecve, as described above, to provide a fast RPC-like mechanism between colocated processes.

-Processes are Unix' natural compartments, and lots of existing software makes use of that model.
+Processes are Unix' natural compartments, and a lot of existing software makes use of that model.
 The problem is, they are heavy-weight; communication and context switching overhead make using them for fine-grained compartmentalisation impractical.
 Cocalls, being fast (order of magnitude slower than a function call, order of magnitude faster than a cheapest syscall), aim to fix that problem.